mascanho/VoiDo/README.md

 - **Excel Export/Import**: Export your todos to an Excel file for easy sharing and import them back.
 - **Persistent Storage**: Your todos are saved locally in a SQLite database, ensuring your data is always safe.
 - **Configuration File**: Automatically creates a configuration file to manage settings like API keys.
+- **Markdown Support**: View todos with rich text formatting, including bold, italics, code blocks, and more.

 ## 🚀 Installation